jorol/processing-marc/unicode.md

 $ uconv -x NFD marc21.nfc.xml > marc21.nfd.xml
 ```

-You should only normalize "MARC XML" data, as the normalization of "MARC (ISO 2709)" would result in corrupted records, due to changed field length.
+You should only normalize "MARC XML" data, as the normalization of "MARC (ISO 2709)" would result in corrupted records, due to changed field lengths.